28/01/20 A clarification – I have clarified the case of the VDP, with regard to chaptalisation and süssreserve.

 - Ortswein = [orts = local] village wine; producer and village named on the bottle

-… and then by natural residual sugar (RS) in the finished wine (chaptalisation is not allowed) as 2 basic levels – bone dry and noticeably sweet, the second then being subdivided:
+… and then classified by natural residual sugar (RS) in the finished wine, in two main categories – bone dry/trocken and noticeably sweet:

-- Trocken (fully fermented to bone dry, according to EU regs < 4 g/l RS) signified by the absence of any indication of dryness on the bottle, similar to France, Italy and so on; except that a Grosse Lage trocken wine is labelled, somewhat unnecessarily, as Grosses Gewachs (great growth), usually with the initials GG – this simply heaps further confusion on the consumer.
+- they are fully fermented to bone dry, according to EU regs < 4 g/l RS, signified by the absence of any indication of dryness on the bottle, similar to France, Italy and so on; except that a Grosse Lage bone dry/trocken wine is labelled, somewhat unnecessarily, as Grosses Gewachs (great growth), usually with the initials GG – this simply heaps further confusion on the consumer.
 Some producers emphasise the dry nature of such a wine on the labelling, with terms such as dry (eg Dr Loosen – Ernst Loosen’s comment at LIWF 2016 was in essence … why the hell would I label GG when I can label dry? everyone understands dry), trocken or a point on a sweetness scale bar.
-It is possible to ferment grapes harvested at kabinett, spatlase and auslese sugar levels through to trocken dryness.
+Note that one can ferment grapes harvested at kabinett, spätlase and auslese sugar levels through to trocken dryness.

-- Wine with natural RS above trocken level, that is > 4 g/l, is labelled as kabinett, spatlase, auslese, beerenauslese, trockenbeerenauslese or eiswein.
+- categorised as wine with natural RS above trocken level, that is > 4 g/l, is labelled as (with some example bottles) kabinett, then spätlase, auslese, beerenauslese, trockenbeerenauslese or eiswein.